teamhanko/hanko/frontend-sdk/README.md

     // Credential has been registered.
 } catch(e) {
     if (e instanceof WebauthnRequestCancelledError) {
         // The WebAuthn API failed.
-Usually in this case the user cancelled the WebAuthn dialog or there were no
+Usually in this case the user cancelled the WebAuthn dialog.
-        // suitable credentials.
     } else if (e instanceof UnauthorizedError) {
         // The user needs to login to perform this action.
     }